mattermost/docs/source/about/frequently-asked-questions.rst

 Our largest contractual obligation is for over a quarter of a million registered users.
 Our most typical large enterprise deployment size is between 10,000 and 40,000 users in Dev and Ops organizations who use Mattermost for DevOps workflows, remote work, mission-critical and rapid response, and to address email overload.

-We have done performance testing of 60,000 concurrent users and 60 million posts in the database, with a peak concurrent utilization safety factor of between 10 to 1 and 3 to 1, depending on the distribution of an organization across time zones.
+We have done performance testing of 60,000 concurrent users and 60 million posts in the database, with a peak concurrent utilization safety factor of between ten to one and three to one, depending on the distribution of an organization across time zones.
 Peak concurrent usage in a single timezone is generally around the start of the day, probably 9am, and lunchtime when people are messaging to meet for a meal.
 Our monthly releases are tested at 20 million posts in the database.

 Mattermost provides an open source, well-documented `load test simulator <https://github.com/mattermost/mattermost-load-test>`_ to verify that your Mattermost deployment can achieve the stated scale benchmarks ahead of production deployment.